Week 3 Devotionals

 Are there areas of your life that need more clarity?
 Are you walking in the power of the Spirit and living in God's purpose for your life?
 Write down those things God is speaking to you.
 As you conclude these 21 days, pray that God continually reveals His purpose and gives you ever-increasing clarity and strength to walk it out.

 A man can no more take in a supply of grace for the future than he can eat enough today to last him for the next six months, or take sufficient air into his lungs at once to sustain life for a week to come.
 We must draw upon God's boundless stores of grace from day to day, as we need it.

 D. L. MOODY

-We are at the end of Awakening, 21 days of prayer and fasting.
+We are at the end of your 21 days of prayer and fasting.
 How are you feeling?
 Are you feeling closer, more connected to God?
 Has there been an awakening in your spiritual life?

 Do you feel like obeying God?
 Let me put it to you this way, "If you don't feel like obeying God, then something is wrong with your feelings.
 So much of our Christian teaching focuses on obeying God regardless of how you feel, but the Bible is clear that for the majority of the time we should feel like obeying God.
 This is where awakening comes in.
-This is where fasting comes in.
+This is where prayer and fasting comes in.
 When you have an awakening with God, you begin to have a desire to obey Him and walk the path of righteousness.

-The principles you have praticed in these twenty-one days are very easy to sustain long term.
+The principles you have practiced in these twenty-one days are very easy to sustain long term.
 Prayer, fasting and personal devotion are all quite simple to incorporate into your everyday life.
 Over these last twenty-one days, you've created space for God to fill.
 The best way to continue in these same practices is to keep that space open indefinitely.
 Don't allow it to fill up with other things!
 Protect that time and space with God and make it your priority each day.
 You can live your best life now, if you are living your best life spiritually!